LiveLike/livelike-docs/docs/Flutter SDK (Deprecated)/getting-started-1.md

 **Access Token**

-The LiveLike SDK generates a User <<glossary: Access Token>> whenever initialized.
+The LiveLike SDK generates a User <Glossary> Access Token</Glossary> whenever initialized.
 You can either choose to store it locally or persist it within your internal user database (although we have already managed it internally in the SDK).
 The access Token is stored locally which can be updated if the user uninstalls the application or clears data from application settings.
 This may result in higher MAUs([Monthly Active Users], so it is highly recommended to pass the accessToken delegate as a param on SDK init and store the accessToken for persistent users count.

 To Use the EngagementSDK instance with the accessToken.